-NOTES: This report acknowledges the current Australian Standards 'Protection of Trees on Development Sites' AS 4970 - 2009 with reference to the Tree Protection Zone (IPZ): being a combination of the root and crown area requiring protection.
-The IPZ takes into consideration the Structural Root Zone (SRZ): The area required for tree stability.
-Determined by AS4970 - 2009 Figure 1, Table of determining the SRZ, section 3.3.5 of the standards states where a greater than 10% encroachment occurs the arborist is to take into consideration the schedule of determining impacts as set within AS4970 s.
-3.3.2 & 3.3.3.).
+NOTES: This report acknowledges the current Australian Standards 'Protection of Trees on Development Sites' A\$ 4970 - 2009 with reference to the Tree Protection Zone (TPZI); being a combination of the root and crown area requiring protection.
+The TPZ takes into consideration the Structural Root Zone (SRZI); The area required for tree stability, Determined by AS4970 - 2009 Figure 1, Table of determining the SRZ, section 3.3.5 of the standards.
+The standard states where a greater than 10% encroachment occurs the arborist is to take into consideration the schedule of determining impacts as set within AS4970 s.
+3.3.4.
+Encroachments are referred to within this report as major or minor encroachments (A\$4970 s.
+3.3.2 & 3.3.3).
 Below is the terminology used for estimated percentage of development incursion used within this report.
-To retain specific trees and ensure their viability, development must take into consideration protection of the TPZ radius.
-The extent of inclusion within the IPZ radius has been categories within this report as follows:
+To retain specific trees and ensure their viability, development must take in interpretations are referred to within this report.
+To retain specific trees and ensure their viability, development must take in interpretations. protection of the TPZ radius.
+The extent of inclusion within the TPZ radius has been categorised within this report as follows: